ven0m-hue/MyWork/README.md

 Winch firmware.

-1. Currently incorporates Time based Winch Down for a height of ~16m.
+1. Winch1.0 incorporates Time based Winch Down for a height of ~16m.

     Uses 2 timer interrupts in the inputCapture mode to keep track of the pulses to obtain counts, used in the Winch Up sequence.
     Sys_tick for the heart beat and other time related checks.